 One of my pet annoyances in life is getting my hair cut.
 I never much enjoy it in the UK so I had been putting it off the last few weeks in Beijing hoping that by magic it might get shorter on its own.
-Alas it did not so last night, with a little linguistic help, I braved the barbers scissors for the first time in China.
-I went late in the evening when luckily it was a bit quieter, so less of a freak show than theses things normally become!
+Alas, it did not so last night, with a little linguistic help, I braved the barber’s scissors for the first time in China.
+I went late in the evening when luckily it was a bit quieter, so less of a freak show than these things normally become!

-Someone should invent some form of standardised international semaphore for hairdressing as I’m sure it would came in handy for such situations!
-In all fairness it wasn’t actually that bad and considering it cost about £1.20, including washing before and after, it’s still about 8x cheaper than what you’d pay back home!
+Someone should invent some form of standardised international semaphore for hairdressing as I’m sure it would come in handy for such situations!
+In all fairness, it wasn’t actually that bad and considering it cost about £1.20, including washing before and after, it’s still about 8x cheaper than what you’d pay back home!
 Even so, not something I want to repeat again in a hurry 🙂

 Some modern Chinese architecture would appear to be straight out of a sci-fi film.
 The picture above shows a building nearby to the hotel which displays a graphical equalizer on its side at night – I have no idea why but it looks pretty cool!
 The picture below shows a giant UFO structure in the Zhong Guan Cun Software Park where I’m working.
 It’s all the more strange as it was apparently built by Sun Microsystems with a number of surrounding offices but was abandoned just before completion.

 It now stands gathering dust – seems the little green men decided to stay!